kronoverse-inc/scoreboard/README.md

 # Scoreboard Sample
 Create a sample scoreboard application to demonstrate proficiency in web development.
 Example scores and stats can be of any sport/game or other example scenario and can have any UI elements you desire.
 Data can be hard-coded, random, or externally sourced.
 Code is more important than appearance, but app should include examples both styling and scripting.
+Examply screenshots are included to illustrate an example scenario, but don't worry about trying to recreate them exactly.
 App should be a single-page web app with the following requirements:

 ## View - Scores
 Load and display a list of scores of recent games.
 Example should illustrate scores updating and new games added periodically.
 Clicking on a game should bring you to Details view.